interactive-pioneers/maileon/README.md

 ### Bug reports, suggestions

 - File all your issues, feature requests [here](https://github.com/interactive-pioneers/maileon/issues)
-- If filing a bug report, follow the convention of _Steps to reproduce_ / _What happens?_ / _What should happen?_
+- If filing a bug report, follow the guidelines of [How to report a bug?](http://conventions.interactive-pioneers.com/Bugtracking/#how-to-report-a-bug)
 - __If you're a developer, write a failing test instead of a bug report__ and send a Pull Request

 ### Code